brandur/sorg/content/articles/interfaces.md

 I'm not on a mission to demean this technology, but as it's continually augmented with ever more unwieldy retrofits, there's a widening disparity between what we can build with it compared to the best-written native apps.
-Software we build today takes too long to load, depends too heavily on synchronous calls to slow networks, overemphasizes visual gimmickry, and lacks the refinement that allows mastery by more experienced users to gain huge leverage for productivity's sake.
+Software on the web today takes too long to load, depends too heavily on synchronous calls to slow networks, overemphasizes visual gimmickry, and lacks the refinement that allows mastery by more experienced users to gain huge leverage for productivity's sake.

 ## The Worst Kept Secret (#worst-kept-secret)